theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

 Step 2 Pseudoalignment of reads with Kallisto
 ============================================
 In this final step, we will run Kallisto on all of our files to quantify the reads.
 We will write a for loop to do this.
-Let's see once again our trimmed reads.
+Let's see our trimmed reads once again.

 Using your trimmed reads